Best Books to Improve Writing Skills

 Becoming a Better Writer

 I can tell you this because I walked that path myself.
 Until only a few years ago I never gave any thought to writing, or the possibility that I could make any money at it.
 For whatever reason (maybe it was something I ate) I decided one day I wanted to write a novel.
 I had an idea for the plot in my mind, but otherwise I had no idea whatsoever where to start.
-Even though I considered myself reasonably intelligent, I simply did not have the knowledge to properly organize a manuscript or article.
+Even though I considered myself reasonably intelligent, I simply did not have the knowledge to properly organize a manuscript.

 Furthermore, I was very confused about grammar, style and some of the other rules of the game.
 So, I decided to do what I always did when I needed to learn something new: I found some good books on the subject.